 Grant funds may be used to purchase only the equipment necessary to demonstrate a new technological application in a court or that is otherwise essential to accomplishing the objectives of the project.
+In other words, grant funds cannot be used strictly for the purpose of purchasing equipment.
 Equipment purchases to support basic court operations ordinarily will not be approved.
 The applicant should describe the equipment to be purchased or leased and explain why the acquisition of that equipment is essential to accomplish the project's goals and objectives.
 The narrative should clearly identify which equipment is to be leased and which is to be purchased.
 The method of procurement should also be described.
 Purchases of automated data processing equipment must comply with section VII.I.2.b.

 The applicant should provide a general description of the supplies necessary to accomplish the goals and objectives of the grant.
 In addition, the applicant should provide the basis for the amount requested for this expenditure category.